realitymediabook/realitymediabook.github.io/_chapters/chapter00-intro.md

 syntaxHighlighter: no
 ---

-RELATED CHAPTERS (in printed book): Introduction
+RELATED CHAPTER (in printed book): Introduction

 #### The La Ciotat Effect